-The Leeward CC Student Conduct Code Policy addresses student interaction with campus officials and law enforcement.
-Under the Proscribed Conduct, Section B - Conduct Rules and Regulations, Item (8) describes the following violation that may result in student disciplinary proceedings: "Failure to comply with any directions of UH officials or law enforcement officers acting in performance of their duties and/or failure to provide identification to these persons when requested to do so."
+The UH Student Conduct Code addresses student interaction with campus officials and law enforcement.
+Under part IV.
+Proscribed Conduct, Section B - Conduct Rules and Standards, Item (10) describes the following violation that may result in student disciplinary proceedings: "Failure to comply with any directions of UH officials or law enforcement officers acting in performance of their duties and/or failure to provide identification to these persons when requested to do so."